joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/20/nyregion/phil-murphy-immigration-new-jersey.html

 **Falcons offensive coordinator search: 5 options, including the clear front-runner**\
-`Tommy Rees is expected to be named the Falcons' new offensive coordinator under Kevin Stefanski, but there are other options out there.`\
+`Tommy Rees is expected to be named the Falcons' new offensive coordinator under Kevin Stefanski, but there are other options.`\
 https://nytimes.com/athletic/6985858/2026/01/20/falcons-offensive-coordinator-search-tommy-rees/

 **As Brutal Cold Settles In, Forecasters Warn a Major Storm Is Brewing for the South**\